-A reader has asked me about ADHD in adults.
+A reader has asked me about adult ADHD.
 He writes that he has encountered some checklists while browsing on the Internet, and considers that he meets the criteria according to those.

-Firstly, I must say that one should be very cautious about using some of the checklists on offer, as they are usually unscientifically constructed, and tend to be so worded that very few people fail to find themselves included within the diagnosis being thus marketed.
-I have seen too many checklists (usually offered by people who seek to convince you that you have the problem they specialise in solving) according to which no honest human being could possibly fail to score results that would indicate serious pathology.
+Firstly, I must say that one should be very cautious about using some of the checklists on offer, as they are usually unscientifically constructed, and tend to be worded in such a way that most people would find themselves meeting the criteria for ADHD.

 The standard textbooks do not describe ANY adult variety of Attention-Deficit Disorder (ADD), insisting that it "attenuates with age", that is, it fades out as one grows up.
 For many years the accepted consensus was that the condition resolved spontaneously.
 It is very rarely diagnosed in adults, and I have been able to find no convincing description or argument that it ever arises or starts in adult life.